Workout Routine Golf

 Stand tall with your feet hip-width apart and your arms relaxed at your sides.
 Shift your weight onto one leg and slightly lift the opposite leg off the ground, keeping your knee bent.
 Try to balance on one leg for 30-60 seconds, then switch legs.
 This exercise challenges your balance and stability, helping to improve your weight transfer and control during your swing.

-See also Workout Routine Build Muscle
+See also Workout Routines For Teens

 Bosu Ball Exercises